wafeelka/MergeSortConsoleApp/README.md

 # MergeSortConsoleApp
- This application takes data from two format files and sorts them into one output file.
+ This app takes data from two format files and sorts them into one output file.
 The sorting algorithm is merge sort.